 Here, we answer the most common questions we are asked about trademarks.

-Here are the most common questions we get about trade mark.
-They are grouped under headings to make it easier for you to find the answer to your question.
+The questions are grouped under headings to make it easier for you to find the answer to your question.

 Good to know in the beginning